 The first step is to email us your photos.
 Email is always the best way of sending photos, try not to reduce them in size as we really need the highest resolution, best quality photos you can provide.
 We are unable to meet your cat so photographs are key in allowing us to know exactly what they were like.
 Digital camera photos are the best to work with, however mobile phone and tablet photos can work well, if you adhere to a few guidelines when taking them.
 If you would like to read more about taking photos for a portrait, have a look at our pet portraits photography tips page for more details.
 My client Vivian emailed me some very high resolution photos of her friends cat Gilli taken using a digital camera.
 You can see three of them below.

 Vivian and myself spent some time creating a design for a montage pencil portrait and I came up with three ideas for Vivian to see and comment on.
-Vivian chose to have her montage at 16 x 12 inches in size.
 Designing the mock-up is another important part of the process, especially if you are having a montage or multiple studies in your portrait.
 At this stage my favourite was number three mock-up and Vivian agreed.
 We did a few final tweaks and we were there!

 Once the portrait is complete, a final scan will be emailed to the client.
-If you have commissioned an oil painting you will see the stages on our 'On The Easel Blog'.
-For the pencil drawings, the finished scan will be shown.
-We ask clients at this stage if any changes need to be made.
+If you have commissioned an oil painting clients will receive stages of the painting via email and then the final scan.
+They can comment at any time.
+For the pencil drawings, the finished scan will be emailed.
+We ask clients at this stage if any changes need to be made, usually everything is perfect!!

 Once the drawing has been okayed by the client, I take a range of photos of the portrait with my pencils on to show scale for the website and our blog.
 You can see one of the photos of Gilli's portrait I took below.
 I often have my hand drawing on the portrait at the later stages too which again helps clients see the scale of the piece and are added to our in Detail Gallery page.